COLD READING AND OTHER PSYCHIC SCAMS

 Hot reading

 When you book your tickets for a T.V or live show headlined by a psychic you will probably have to register your name and address.
 This is where many of these psychic scams begin.
 There is a great deal of information that can be obtained from just this alone.
 Almost every town or city has its own community or news site.
 From this statistics can be obtained including the social and ethnic make up of the area, its geography, name of local officials, current events, school names, crime rate and economic climate.
 These sites will often also contain pictures and detailed maps.
 If the address given is a local one it is quite easy for a fraudulent psychic to send an assistant to visit a person’s home.
 They could find out what the neighbors look like, what the street looks like and specifics about someone’s house including such things as the color of their front door, or what sort of flowers are in the garden .
 And thanks to Google Earth Maps, much of this can be done online without having to physically be at the location.
 A quick glance through a persons living room window could reveal all sorts of personal information, that if recounted back to someone during a reading would have them genuinely believing in a psychics abilities.
-There are many resources available on the internet that will give the top most common cause of death for people of a certain age, the most common names from particular eras, the average age they died, the most Cold Reading is just one of the methods used to perform psychic scamscommon professions that people in certain locations have.
+There are many resources available on the internet that will give the top most common cause of death for people of a certain age, the most common names from particular eras, the average age they died, the most common professions that people in certain locations have.
 With practice all of this can increase the chances of a psychic making a correct prediction or reading, but none of it is remotely legitimate.
 Standing in line before you go to see a psychic or medium at a live event can you be a 100% certain the person you’ve been making conversation with is not working with the psychic you are about to see.
 Even when you book a personal reading with a psychic, and only reveal your first name, and a phone number they can make assumptions based just on this.
 There is in fact something available on the internet called a reverse phone directory; all you do is type in someone’s phone number and it will reveal their full name and address.
 But if the person lives locally many deductions can be made simply from knowing the part of a town or city that relates to the area code and phone number they have been given.
 And with the explosion of social media and sites such as Facebook and Twitter vast amounts of your data and personal history are available instantly.
 In addition to this many obituaries are now posted online so it is quite easy to match up a recent death with a new client.
 There are also specialized websites that for a fee can provide details of someones past home addresses, places of employment and financial information.
 It may seem like a lot of trouble for these psychics to go through to find out information on someone in order to claim they obtained it through spiritual means, and it certainly wouldn’t be practical to use these methods on everyone.
 But it only takes one person at a live show or in a TV audience to be completely convinced that a psychic’s ability is genuine to get the rest of the audience on the psychic’s side.
 The same applies to a personal reading; one satisfied customer can bring in several more clients through personal recommendation and it can also convince someone to give the psychic repeat business over the long term.

 The subconscious compliance of the participant